soleilheaney/solstice/README.md

-# Quadball Canada Registration & Events Platform
+# Solstice

+Solstice is a **modern web platform for managing memberships, teams, and events**.
+It leverages a cutting-edge tech stack to deliver fast, dynamic user experiences while being highly extensible.

 ## Overview and Purpose

-The Quadball Canada Registration & Events Platform is a web application designed to streamline sports league management – initially serving **Quadball Canada** (the national quadball governing body) and eventually adaptable to other sports organizations.
+The Solstice platform streamlines sports league management – initially serving **Quadball Canada** (the national quadball governing body) and eventually adaptable to other sports organizations.
 The platform enables athletes, team leaders, and administrators to handle all essential activities in one place.

 **Key Features:**

 - **Member Registration & Management:** User accounts, profiles, waivers, and annual memberships
 - **Team Setup & Roster Management:** Team creation, player invitations, and roster management
 - **Event Creation & Registration:** Tournament/league management with team/individual registration
-- **Payments & Finance:** Integration with Stripe for membership and event fees
+- **Payments & Finance:** Integration with a payment platform for membership and event fees
 - **Role-Based Access Control:** Admin, Team Lead, and Player permission layers
 - **Communication & Notifications:** Email confirmations and announcements
 - **Future Extensibility:** Multi-organization, multi-sport capability

-## Tech Stack and Architecture

-- **TanStack Start (React framework):** Type-safe React framework with file-based routing and SSR
-- **AWS Lambda via SST (Serverless Stack):** Serverless deployment with infrastructure as code
-- **Drizzle ORM + PostgreSQL:** Type-safe database client with PostgreSQL
-- **Authentication Provider (Better Auth):** Authentication handling with multiple providers
-- **UI and Frontend Libraries:** Tailwind CSS v4 with shadcn/ui components
-- **React 19 + React Compiler:** Latest React features and optimizations
-- **TanStack Router + Query:** Type-safe routing and data fetching

-## Project Structure
+## Getting Started

-- `src/` – TanStack Start application
-  - `routes/` – Page and API route components with file-based routing
-  - `components/` – Reusable UI components
-  - `lib/` – Utility functions, server code, and auth
-- `drizzle/` – Database schema and migrations
-- `sst.config.ts` – SST configuration and AWS resource definitions

-## Local Development Setup
+To set up the development environment for Solstice, follow these steps:

 ### Prerequisites